 Angels Landing Permit Lottery

-In 2022, Zion National Park is piloting a permit program for Angels Landing to help solve overcrowding problems.
-All hikers will need a timed permit to hike past Scout Lookout beginning April 1, 2022.
+Zion National Park is piloting a permit program for Angels Landing to help solve overcrowding problems.
+All hikers will need a timed permit to hike past Scout Lookout every day in 2023.
 To obtain a permit, you’ll need to apply for one of two lotteries.
 A lottery is a random drawing of applications to be awarded permits.
 Entering a lottery doesn’t guarantee you will get a permit.

 The first lottery is the advanced seasonal lottery, which happens quarterly.
 This lottery is the best option if you’re planning a trip in advance.
 The seasonal lottery opens several months in advance of each hiking season.
 When the lottery is open, you can apply once per person on recreation.gov for a permit for up to six people by ranking up to seven dates and times, or window of dates and times you’d like to hike in that season.
 All permits are valid for a specific date and time of day: before 9 a.m., between 9 a.m. and 12 p.m. or after 12 p.m.
 The fee to apply for the lottery is $6 and non-refundable.
 After the lottery closes, applicants will be notified of the results of their application.
 Selected applicants will be automatically issued a permit and charged the $3 per person permit fee.

 - The spring lottery for hiking dates between March 1 and May 31 is open from January 1-20, 2023.
 Applicants will be notified of results on January 25.